 Ari Meisel gets things done—and so efficiently that if you hadn’t seen photos of him (friendly smile, lean physique) you might suspect he had 10 hands.
 He coaches individuals and groups on how to “make everything in life easier” through a system he calls “Less Doing, More Living.”
-He consults on green building projects.
-He develops real estate and writes books.
-He tweets, blogs, speaks, podcasts.
-And he manages all this in just six hours on an average day, leaving him plenty of time to hang out with his wife and three young children, do CrossFit workouts, and whip up “power meals” such as eggs rancheros and sardine salad.
+He consults on green building projects, develops real estate and writes books.
+Plus, he tweets, blogs, speaks and podcasts.
+And he manages all this in just six hours on an average day, leaving him plenty of time to hang out with his wife and three young children, do CrossFit workouts and whip up “power meals” such as huevos rancheros and sardine salad.

 “It’s like being in that flow state all the time, that optimal state of performance,” said Meisel, who, on top of everything else, has managed to quash all symptoms of his Crohn’s disease.
 “I just feel like I have control of my life, my body and sort of my outcome.
 And that’s a really good feeling.”
-It’s also a feeling that many people wouldn’t mind acquiring, of course—me included.
-Last month, as you may recall, I got fired up to be more productive.
+It’s a feeling that many people wouldn’t mind acquiring—me included.
 But how to turn my resolve into action?
 The answer was more slippery than I had hoped, especially when it came to the online poetry magazine I edit.
 So here I was, getting a free consult with Mr. Less Doing.

-Could he help me—and, by extension, you—make 2015 the most efficient year ever?
+Could he help me—and, by extension, you—make this the most efficient year ever?

-Focus—Meisel swears by the Pomodoro Technique (PomodoroTechnique.com), which combines focused bursts of work with short breaks.
+Meisel swears by the Pomodoro Technique, which combines focused bursts of work with short breaks.
 “It’s like interval training for your brain,” he said.
-The best length for each component is a matter of debate (the website on the technique recommends 25-minute bursts and five-minute breaks; a recent study suggests bumping those numbers up to 52 and 17, respectively); the important thing, Meisel said, is to set an alarm for your breaks and obey it.
-Having time limits makes you more focused, he and other Pomodoro advocates believe; taking breaks puts the info you’ve been working on “into a part of our brains that makes it more easy to recall” and helps you recharge.
+The best length for each component is a matter of debate (variations include the “52-17 Method”).
+The important thing, Meisel said, is to set an alarm for your breaks and obey it.
+Having time limits makes you more focused and more efficient, he and other Pomodoro advocates believe; taking breaks puts the info you’ve been working on “into a part of our brains that makes it more easy to recall” and helps you recharge.

 “What starts to happen is you’re going to want to finish your task in that time period” allotted for a focused burst, he said.
 “You’re not going to want to come back to it.”
 I thought about how, on Saturdays, I get 80 minutes to work in a coffee shop while my daughter is at music class.
 It’s often the most productive period I have all week.
 Maybe I should try time limits on other days, too.

-Automate and delegate—To speak with Meisel is to hear names of web tools at every turn: the ever-popular Evernote (the note-taking and archiving software and services); IFTTT (a service that lets you combine web applications into automated “recipes”); Wappwolf (which connects web apps and services to Dropbox); Feedly (a news-aggregator app).
+To speak with Meisel is to hear names of productivity assisting web tools at every turn.
 And—surprise!—Meisel does have extra hands.
 Fancy Hands, to be precise—a paid service that lets him outsource small jobs to “virtual assistants” he will probably never meet.
 Thanks to such time-savers, he has scraped countless tasks off his own plate.

 We said goodbye.
 He was on to his next efficiently planned moment (a family trip to the beach).
-And I—armed with techniques and apps, and schemes to rope in volunteer proofreaders—was ready to Meisel my way through 2015.
+And I—armed with techniques, apps and schemes to rope in volunteer proofreaders—was ready to Meisel my way through the year.
 Though I would probably skip the sardine salad.